lintmycode/laravel-breeze-without-tailwind/readme.md

-# Laravel Breeze Without Tailwind
+# Laravel Breeze / Vue Without Tailwind

 Laravel Breeze is great but Tailwind should be optional.